6cdh/op_setup.rkt/README.md

 * Your code must be correct in order to be copied otherwise the script will complain when analyze the dependency of your code.
 * By default, `#lang racket` is not copied.
 Use the `--langline` flag with `copier.rkt` to include it.
+* the current copy time is ~2s, you can run `raco make check-syntax.rkt` to reduce it to 1.4s.

 ## Library